 Courtney Crouse has been trained by the world famous soprano, Carol Vaness, and with one of America’s leading vocal pedagogues, Paul Kiesgen.
-She was an Associate Instructor of Voice at America’s largest operatic training ground, Indiana University, and has taught private lessons throughout the United States for over 15 years.
+She was an Associate Instructor of Voice at America’s largest operatic training ground, Indiana University, and has taught private lessons throughout the United States for over 20 years.
 In 2013 she completed her Doctorate in Music from Indiana University, and is now a tenured faculty member at Oklahoma City University.
 She sings operatic repertoire, musical theater and has been the featured singer with several jazz ensembles.

 This is the true joy in life, being used for a purpose recognized by yourself as a mighty one; being a force of nature instead of a feverish, selfish little clod of ailments and grievances, complaining that the world will not devote itself to making you happy.
 I am of the opinion that my life belongs to the whole community and as long as I live, it is my privilege to do for it what I can.
 I want to be thoroughly used up when I die, for the harder I work, the more I live.
 I rejoice in life for its own sake.
 Life is no brief candle to me.
 It is a sort of splendid torch which I have got hold of for the moment and I want to make it burn as brightly as possible before handing it on to future generations.

 —George Bernard Shaw

 My goal as a teacher: to inspire students to BE MORE, to be brighter, stronger, more alive, more passionate people than they ever imagined.
-It is a privilege to teach in the arts, to teach voice; it is a pursuit that requires a well-rounded education involving language, culture, historical perspective, body awareness, theater, acting, understanding human nature, understanding your own weaknesses and strengths, and committing to celebrating your strengths while working on your weaknesses.
-I love that art requires the pursuit and understanding of so many aspects of being alive.
+It is a privilege to teach in the arts, to teach voice; it is a pursuit that requires a well-rounded education involving language, culture, historical perspective, body awareness, theater, acting, understanding human nature, understanding one’s own weaknesses and strengths, and committing to celebrating strengths while working on weaknesses.